GRE Exam Syllabus & Pattern 2025 (Section wise): General & Subject Test

 GRE Syllabus for General Test in 2025

 The GRE General Test 2025 will assess candidates' skills in three key areas, Verbal Reasoning, Quantitative Reasoning, and Analytical Writing.
+These are the skills that develop over a period of time and are not related to any subject field.
 The syllabus with the GRE General test pattern is mentioned in the table below.

 General Test GRE Exam Structure 2025: